Yogi Adityanath

 Yogi Adityanath (born Ajay Mohan Singh Bisht; 5 June 1972) (Note: The date of birth is 5 June 1972, but his birth name is variously reported as "Ajay Mohan Bisht", or "Ajay Singh Bisht".) is an Indian Hindu monk and politician.
-A member of Bharatiya Janata Party, Adityanath is currently serving as the chief minister of Uttar Pradesh since 19 March 2017, became the first to hold the office for two consecutive terms and the state's longest-serving chief minister.
+A member of the Bharatiya Janata Party, Adityanath has served as the chief minister of Uttar Pradesh since 2017.
+He is the state's longest-serving chief minister and the first to hold the office for two consecutive terms.

 Previously, Adityanath served as a member of India's parliament for almost two decades, from 1998 until 2017.
 At the age of 26, he became one of the youngest Indian parliamentarians in 1998 and went on to win the next five consecutive terms from Gorakhpur Lok Sabha constituency.
 In 2017, he moved from central to the UP state politics and was elected as the chief minister of Uttar Pradesh.
 Initially, in 2017, he became a member of the UP legislative council.
 Subsequently, in 2022, he became a member of the state legislative assembly, having won the election from Gorakhpur Urban Assembly constituency.

 Adityanath is also the mahant (head priest) of the Gorakhnath Math, a Hindu monastery in Gorakhpur, a position he has held since September 2014 following the death of Mahant Avaidyanath, his spiritual Guru.
-He founded Hindu Yuva Vahini, a now defunct Hindu nationalist organisation.
-He has an image of a Hindutva nationalist and a social conservative.
-Adityanath was placed 5th in 2023 and 6th in 2024 on the list of India's most Powerful Personalities, conducted by the Indian Express.
+He founded the Hindu Yuva Vahini, a now defunct Hindutva youth militia.
+He has an image of a Hindu nationalist and a social conservative.
+Adityanath was placed 5th in 2023 and 6th in 2024 on the list of India's most powerful personalities, conducted by the Indian Express.